 - regulates blood pressure and the constriction and dilation of blood vessels

-- excessive activation (likely through the dorsal aspect of the vagus) could cause a sudden drop in cardiac output and secondary decrease in blood to the brain (as may be seen with fainting)
+- excessive activation (likely through the dorsal aspect of the vagus) could cause a sudden drop in cardiac output and secondary decrease in blood to the brain (e.g. fainting)

 - keeps the larynx open for breathing

 - constricts bronchi

 - regulates coughing & sneezing

 - Influences our immune response - preventing inflammation throughout the body

 - Counteracts the fight or flight response which is inflammatory

 - Prevents the increase in the production of cytokines/inflammatory mediators by mast cells that influence various parts of the body including the brain.
 While there are ways to stabilize mast cells, accessing the vagus nerve is extremely important.

 - Increasing vagal tone will inhibit cytokine production.